SlimC/voice-of-the-customer/README.md

 Demo: https://product-intel-demo.mybluemix.net/

 **IMPORTANT:**
-1. Using the Watson Knowledge Studio tool requires signing up for it.
+1. You must sign up to use the Watson Knowledge Studio tool.
 A 30-day free trial is available.
 Go to [WKS](https://www.ibm.com/marketplace/cloud/supervised-machine-learning/us/en-us) to learn more.

 2. The application requires an AlchemyAPI key with high transaction limits.
 The free AlchemyAPI key that you request has a limit of 1000 transactions per day, which is insufficient for significant use of this sample application.
 You can upgrade to the Standard or Advanced Plan of the AlchemyAPI service to obtain a key that supports more than 1000 transactions per day.
 Go [here](https://console.ng.bluemix.net/catalog/services/alchemyapi/).